mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 4. Examples in relation to the role of playtesting / playground to develop identity in a safe space, reduced stress, but with an important aspect of social interaction and norming -->

-#### 1. Repertoires and relational agency

 <!-- What are repertoires and why are they so important to this study?: -->

-As explored in Chapter 3 Rogoff and Gutiérrez contribute to discussion of expansive learning in CHAT with the concepts of repertoire formation to both, a< provide recognition of the way learners bring home practices into learning spaces, and as a positive enacted demonstration of diversity in learning practices.
-The associated concept of hybridity as a way of recognising and deploying diversity of mediational tactics and resources in learning contexts [@gutierrez_rethinking_1999] is relevant to this research as a pathway into an exploration of the competing alternate goals within the overall motivation of making a game to share, and component goals of implementing GDPs to do this.

-Gutiérrez's [@gutierrez_developing_2008] focus on the movement of identity between settings' repertoires of practice draws on the importance of a wider cultural focus of the learning process, or the “cultural mediation of thinking” (Moll, 1998), cited in [@digiacomo_seven_2017] p.44.
-Gutiérrez sees a role for facilitators to facilitate this via learning design.

-In the last chapter, data on activity on the cultural plane exposed elements of transfer between different activity systems, supporting Gutiérrez's [@gutierrez_developing_2008] perspective regarding the importance of transcending borders and linguistic practices between sites of learning.
-SO WHAT?

-The data of this study provides a strong case study, evidence and detail to this process in the use of external repertoires and their remediation into new repertoires.
-WHAT AM I TRYING TO SAY HERE IS THIS IT?
-IS THIS A GAP ?
-ARE MORE CASE STUDIES NEEDED?